tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 BOOM showed up on everyone's radar pretty early on in the season when they won the non-DPC *GAMERS GALAXY: Dubai* tournament in March.
 They quietly eliminated Secret, Spirit, Nigma in playoffs and beat Tundra in grand finals.
 Perhaps they peaked a bit too soon, though, as their major performances were decidedly less impressive.
 Granted, skem literally showed up in Stockholm 3 hours before BOOM's group stage matches started due to visa complications, so maybe that event gets a pass.

-**What would success look like?** Southeast Asian teams have been *struggling* when it comes to TI.
-TI6's Fnatic was the last time a team from this region placed top 6.
+**What would success look like?** Southeast Asia has been *struggling* when it comes to TI.
+TI6's Fnatic was the last time a team from this region even placed top 6.

 That being said, this is the first ever International in SEA.
 We're about to learn just how strong a crowd buff can truly get.

 **What to spam in Twitch chat when BOOM are winning?** `JAPOY IS MY IDOL`